nathankrishnan/nathankrishnan.github.io/_posts/2017-03-18-bloomfilter.md

 **NOTE**: Taking the absolute value of the result of performing the hash function on a value is a preventative measure just in case the result is a negative value.

 ## Inserting a value
 Now that we have a handy helper function, we'll invoke it on the value passed in.
-This will give us an array of positions we can iterate over.
-We'll set the value at the position of our internal array to true.
+This will give us an array of indices we can iterate over.
+We'll set the value at the index of our internal array to true.

 ```swift
 public func insert(_ element: T) {